 The Behavioral Medicine Service is a psychological consultation and intervention program integrated within specialized medical services of Yale-New Haven Hospital (YNHH) and the Yale Cancer Center/Smilow Cancer Hospital.
 Fellows train within multidisciplinary teams of physicians, surgeons, nurses, and social workers and gain valuable experience in the provision of behavioral health consultation, psychological assessment, and behavioral health intervention with a broad range of medically ill patients.
-Emphasis is placed on understanding the biopsychosocial factors influencing adjustment and adaptation to chronic medical illness, and on developing skills for behavioral health consultation and intervention in an academic medical setting.
+Emphasis is placed on understanding the biopsychosocial factors that influence adjustment and adaptation to acute and chronic medical illness and on developing skills for behavioral health consultation and intervention in an academic medical setting.

 This track consists of a single, full-time, twelve-month placement within YNHH's Psychological Medicine Service.
 (There are no secondary placements within YNHH).

 Number of Fellows

 Two doctoral fellows will be selected into the Behavioral Medicine track for the 2018-2019 academic year.